sgorgun/stack-task-python/README.md

 ### Default interface for Stack data structure

-The following snippet contains the default interface that could be used for implements Stack data structure.
-Of course the interface could be expanded with additional method if needed.
+The following snippet contains the default interface that could be used for implementation of Stack data structure.
+Of course the interface could be expanded with additional methods if needed.

 ```python
 class Stack: